Thylacosmilus: Skull

 In Thylacosmilus there is also evidence of the reduction of postcanine teeth, which developed only a tearing cusp, as a continuation of the general trend observed in other sparassodonts, which lost many of the grinding surfaces in the premolars and molars.
 The canines were hypsodont and more anchored in the skull, with more than half of the tooth contained within the alveoli, which were extended over the braincase.
 They were protected by the large symphyseal flange and they were powered by the highly developed musculature of the neck, which allowed forceful downward and backward movements of the head.
 The canines had only a thin layer of enamel, just 0.25 mm in its maximum depth at the lateral facets, this depth being consistent down the length of the teeth.
 The teeth had open roots and grew constantly, which eroded the abrasion marks that are present in the surface of the enamel of other sabertooths, such as Smilodon.
 The sharp serrations of the canines were maintained by the action of the wear with the lower canines, a process known as thegosis.

 The convex upper portion of the maxilla is ornamented with extensive furrows and pits.
 This texturing has been correlated with an extensive network of blood vessels, which may suggest that the upper maxilla was covered by some form of soft tissue which tentatively has been hypothesized as a "horn covering" (keratinous structure).

+The infraorbital foramen in Thylacosmilus was relatively small, though it did not differ substantially in size relative to the infraorbital foramina of other predatory sparassodonts.